grokify/glip-integrations-guide/docs/tableau.md

 # Tableau

 You can use Glip's team email to automatically send notifications to your Glip team.
+To do this you will need to set your Tableau user email to the Glip team email where you want to send the notifications.

 To do this, use the following instructions: